-Resilient IE is a collaborative effort between WRCOG and the San Bernardino County Transportation Authority (SBCTA), funded by Caltrans, that is working to support regional and local efforts to prepare for and mitigate risks associated with climate adaptation and transportation infrastructure.
-Caltrans awarded a total of $683k to develop six primary project components:
+Resilient IE was developed in collaboration with the San Bernardino County Transportation Authority (SBCTA) with funding from Caltrans.
+Resilient IE works to support regional and local efforts to prepare for and mitigate risks associated with climate adaptation on the region's transportation infrastructure with five primary project components:

-- A climate resilient transportation infrastructure guidebook; and
+4) A regionally-tailored climate resilient transportation infrastructure guidebook; and

-- A regional climate adaptation and resiliency template general plan element.
+5) A template regional climate adaptation and resiliency element.

-The revised WRCOG VA and newly prepared San Bernardino County VA are complete and now available for download below:
+The revised WRCOG VA and newly prepared San Bernardino County VA are available for download:

 - San Bernardino County Vulnerability Assessment

 - Western Riverside County Adaptation Strategies

 In addition to the subregional Vulnerability Assessments, Community Vulnerability Profiles were prepared for all local jurisdictions to better facilitate ease of use of all Resilient IE products at the local levels.
 Community Profiles can be accessed through the respective subregion link below:

 As a component of the vulnerability assessment, the project conducted a two-asset pilot analysis testing a method for quantifying the community-wide costs of transportation asset outages under projected future climate-related hazard scenarios.
 The aim of this effort is to better inform prioritization of transportation infrastructure spending.
 The pilot analysis report can be accessed through the link below: